AmyStrange.org and the UNeXpLaiNed ©Copyrighted by Dave Ayotte

 [ INTRODUCTION ] LATEST NEWS MORE NEWS ITEMS [ THE MURDERS ] [ Nichols, Mary Ann ] [ Chapman, Annie ] [ Stride, Elizabeth ] [ Eddowes, Catherine ] [ Kelly, Mary Jane ] [ THE OTHER WHITECHAPEL MURDERS ] [ Smith, Emma Elizabeth ] [ THE MYSTERIOUS DISAPPEARANCES ] [ THE MURDERS IN AMERICA ] [ THE SUSPECTS ] [ Deeming, Frederick Bailey ] [ Gull, Sir William Withey ] [ Kelly, James ] [ Lees, Robert James ] [ Lusk, George Akins ] [ Mansfield, Richard ] [ Maybrick, James ] [ Netley, John ] [ Ostrog, Michael ] [ Pearcey, Mary ] [ Pizer, John ] [ Sickert, Walter ] [ Tumblety, Francis ] [ Victor, Prince Albert Christian Edward ] [ TIMELINE ] [ BIBLIOGRAPHY ] [ RELATED WEBPAGES ] [ OTHER WEBPAGES ]

 Jack the Ripper is the most famous serial killer of all time, and considered by many to be the very first.
-To this day, the murderer has never really been identified, but every Ripperologist has his or her favorite suspect including one of the very first John Pizer (also referred to by some as Leather Apron) to, the only female candidate, Mary Pearcey (also referred to by some as Jill the Ripper).
+To this day, the murderer has never really been identified, but every Ripperologist has his or her favorite suspect including one of the very first, John Pizer (who was also referred to by some as Leather Apron) to, the only female candidate, Mary Pearcey (also referred to by some as Jill the Ripper).

 Before we discuss all the possible suspects, let's first check out the latest news, and then review the murders themselves.